-Mr Peter Yates is Deputy Chairman of The Myer Family Investments Pty
+Peter is Deputy Chairman of The Myer Family Investments Ltd

-Ltd, a Director of AIA Australia Limited and MOKO.mobi.
-He is Chairman of
+and a Director of AIA Australia Limited.
+He is Chairman of the Royal

-the Royal Institution of Australia, the Australian Science Media Centre, the
+Institution of Australia, the Australian Science Media Centre, the Faculty of

-Faculty of Business and Economics at Melbourne University, the Royal Children's
+Business and Economics at Melbourne University, the Royal Children’s Hospital

-Hospital Foundation and the Shared Value Project and Deputy Chairman of
+Foundation and the Shared Value Project and Deputy Chairman of Asialink.

 Peter is a Director of the Royal Children’s Hospital, the